dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

   1. We use `nrf_spi_init` (in `nrf-hw-support.c`)
      to setup GPIO and SPI first or we can't talk to the NRF chips and nothing will work.
-For our tests, the configuration values used for SPI are set in `nrf-test.h` in either `parthiv_left` or `parthiv_right`.
+For our tests, the configuration values used for SPI and the GPIO CE pin are set in `nrf-test.h` in either `parthiv_left` or `parthiv_right`.

-  2. You must put the chip in "power down" mode before you change the configure.
+  2. p22: You must put the chip in "power down" mode before you change the configure.
   3. If in not-ack mode,  just enable pipe 1.
   4. If in ack mode,  you have to enable both pipe 0 and pipe 1.